-to reflect large number of objections raised over the outline application Settlement boundaries need to be addressed along with greenbelt by local communities Deliverability must be considered by combining findings with the HELAA Boundaries cannot be amended to include GESP as this will not be finalised for several years Boundaries should be strictly enforced Boundaries should be reviewed in consultation with local communities Comments made in Bishopsteignton Neighbourhood Plan should be taken There is no greenbelt land designations within Teignbridge.
+to reflect large number of objections raised over the outline application Settlement boundaries need to be addressed along with greenbelt by local communities Deliverability must be considered by combining findings with the HELAA Boundaries cannot be amended to include GESP as this will not be finalised for several years Boundaries should be strictly enforced Boundaries should be reviewed in There is no greenbelt land designations within Teignbridge.
 Boundaries will be amended to include GESP allocations where agreed.
 Parish/Town Councils have been provided the opportunity to review and comment on proposed changes to settlement boundaries through a parish/town workshop prior to the start of the local plan review: Issues consultation, in addition to formal representations as part of the consultation process.
-In addition A1 paper copies of the plans were provided to each applicable town or parish council. into account Inclusion of properties at Cummings Cross seems sensible Have boundaries been provided to Parish Council's for comment?
-Unclear why sports and recreational facilities on the edge of towns are to be excluded?
-Flexibility should be allowed for development beyond the boundary ahead of the Review process to help enable the delivery of housing of strategic allocations Boundaries mean very little as unsuitable development has historically been allowed Some roadside retractions in the settlement boundary are as a result of aligning the boundary with the side of the road rather than then centre of the road.
+In addition A1 paper copies addressed along with greenbelt by local communities Deliverability must be considered by combining findings with the HELAA Boundaries cannot be amended to include GESP as this will not be finalised for several years Boundaries should be strictly enforced Boundaries will be amended to include GESP allocations where agreed.
+Parish/Town Councils have been provided the opportunity to review and comment on proposed changes to settlement boundaries through a parish/town workshop prior to the start of the local plan review: Issues